 File > Print, then select “Save as a PDF.”

 Retooled into a Mobile-Responsive Website

 I was interested to see if I could build a mobile-responsive website using the same codebase while keeping the print styles intact.
 I made a few tweaks and deployed the website to Netlify.

 I wanted to add a download button to the site so recruiters could download a formatted PDF of the resume.
 I set up Puppeteer to generate a PDF and PNG of the resume, and used Express to serve the HTML and CSS to Puppeteer.
 Netlify runs this as part of the build on every deploy so that the generated assets are always up-to-date.

 I wanted the website’s preview link to look nice when I sent it to prospective employers, and I wanted to use the Puppeteer build pipeline to automatically generate a preview of my resume on the social share image.
 Text scales down poorly, so I dynamically create a low-fidelity image that replaces the resume’s text with rectangles.

-My favorite thing I've done this week: the low-res preview image for this site is generated at build time using Puppeteerhttps://t.co/FoGdymxgTv— Tyler Smith (@tylerlwsmith) December 2, 2021
+I updated the URL to my resume website.
+The low-res preview image for this site is generated at build time using Puppeteer.https://t.co/Ei9WyFUKo4— Tyler Smith (@tylerlwsmith) February 2, 2022

 An Embeddable, Resizable iframe